calliope-project/calliope/doc/user/building.rst

 Reading in timeseries from ``pandas`` dataframes
 ------------------------------------------------
 When running models from python scripts or shells, it is also possible to pass timeseries directly as ``pandas`` dataframes.
-This is done by specifying :yaml:`resource: df=tskey` where ``tskey`` is the key in a dictionary containing the relevant dataframes.
+This is done by specifying :yaml:`source: df=tskey` where ``tskey`` is the key in a dictionary containing the relevant dataframes.
 For example, if the same timeseries as above is to be passed, a dataframe called ``pv_resource`` may be in the python namespace:

 .. code-block:: python